mantozkamau/two/README.md

 ## BDD .

-My project is basically a one page website that offers services to people easily.
+My project is basically a one page website that offers services to people.

 ABOUT US The about us basically explains about our website and what we do.